Cognitive & brain health effects of cocoa flavanols

 Building on these early findings, we undertook various collaborative projects with multiple research groups to further study the role of flavanols and procyanidins in the context of cognition and cognitive aging.
 During the course of these investigations, we used a broad set of scientific tools, testing methods and imaging technologies.
 We investigated brain perfusion using arterial spin, labeling-based, magnetic resonance imaging and studied aspects of brain function by high-resolution functional magnetic resonance imaging (fMRI).
 We also deployed a broad selection of standard and novel cognitive test batteries.

 This work eventually led to a collaboration with researchers at Columbia University, New York and Harvard’s Brigham and Women’s Hospital to conduct a large-scale and long-term dietary intervention trial focused on cocoa flavanols and cognitive aging, which represents an ancillary study embedded in COSMOS.
-The outcomes of this study will become available in 2021.

 New research conducted by researchers at Columbia University’s Irving Medical Centre, in collaboration with Mars Edge, found that diet quality and dietary flavanols may be linked to age-related memory function and could have an important role to play in slowing, or even preventing, the declines associated with normal aging.
 The 20-week, randomized, controlled trial in 211 healthy adults aged 50-75 has shown that increasing flavanol intake improved performance on list-learning memory tasks.